MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aro/ha-zr-aro-content.md

 ### Azure Front Door

 * Use [Azure-managed certificates](/azure/frontdoor/standard-premium/how-to-configure-https-custom-domain#azure-managed-certificates) on all front-end applications to prevent certificate misconfiguration and expiration issues.
 * Enable [caching](/azure/frontdoor/front-door-caching?pivots=front-door-standard-premium) on routes to improve availability.
-The Azure Front Door cache distributes your content to the Azure point-of-presence (POP) edge nodes.
+The Azure Front Door cache distributes your dynamic contents as well as static contents to the Azure point-of-presence (POP) edge nodes.
 Caching reduces the load on origin servers and improves performance.
 * Deploy Azure Front Door Premium and configure a [web application firewall (WAF) policy](/azure/web-application-firewall/afds/afds-overview) with a Microsoft-managed ruleset.
 Apply the policy to all custom domains.
 Use prevention mode to mitigate web attacks that might cause an origin-service failure.

 ### Azure Red Hat OpenShift